C-Milne/4th-Year-Dissertation/README.md

 # Things to Test
-1. Type Hierarchy - Create a simple blocksworld
+1. Type Hierarchy - Create a simple blocksworld - or satellite01 IPC test